python-discord/game-jam-2020/Salami/README.txt

 Please just play my game I've work hours for this I had to learn python just to make this this is my first game aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa

+Wished I could have done more in the given timeframe but this is all I have so :shrug:

+Also your the cards (no, they're not knives) direction are dictated by your velocity and if you are aiming up or down

+ok bye